Shalom

 Shalom consists of not only outward peacefulness — peace between parties — but also peace within.
 Those who trust in the Lord have inner security; therefore, they can sleep well (Psalm 4:8).
 God gives “perfect peace” (or shalom-shalom) — i.e., profound psychological and emotional peace – to those who steadfastly set their minds on him (Isaiah 26:3).The result of righteousness before God is “peace; its effect will be quietness and confidence forever” (Isaiah 32:17).

-The Price of Shalom: Jesus
+The Prince of Shalom: Jesus

 Shalom Prophesied